giongto35/cloud-game/README.md

 ## Run on local by Docker

-You try running the server yourself by running `make run-docker`.
+You try running the server yourself by running `make dev.run-docker`.
 It will spawn a docker environment and you can access the service on `localhost:8000`.

 ## Development environment